 There are only 24 places on the course, and priority will be given to Haskayne undergraduate students who are committed to developing themselves as leaders and to giving back through acts of leadership and service.
 Students must have achieved a C- or higher in OBHR 317 to participate in the Leadership Expedition.

-The Leadership Expedition will run from August 28 - September 1, 2023.
-A pre-trip meeting will be held for all registered students in August before the course.
+The Leadership Expedition typically runs from the Sunday to Friday of the Fall Block week.
+A mandatory pre-trip meeting is held for all registered students during the Spring or Summer before the course.

-To get a sense of the expedition, check out this video about the 2015 program and this video about the 2019 program.
+To get a sense of the expedition, check out this video about the 2015 program and this video about the 2019 program, and this UCalgary News article.
 Here's a message from Dr. Julian Norris, in which he describes the Leadership Expedition and speaks about the value of spending time in the mountains.
-For detailed information about the program, please read the course letter.
+For detailed information about the program, please read the course handbook.

 In addition to tuition, there is a supplemental fee for this course to cover the additional costs associated with running an expedition.